MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-custom-channel.md

 [!INCLUDE[cc-feature-availability-embedded-yes](../../includes/cc-feature-availability-embedded-yes.md)]

 > [!IMPORTANT]
-> The Telegram and Kik custom messaging channels will be deprecated and removed from Omnichannel for Customer Service on October 8, 2024.
-After this date, you won't be able to use these channels.
+> The Telegram and Kik custom messaging channels were deprecated and removed from Omnichannel for Customer Service on October 8, 2024.
 Learn more at [Deprecations in Customer Service](../implement/deprecations-customer-service.md).

-Apart from built-in channels like chat and email, your organization can integrate custom messaging channels like Direct Line and Telegram.
+Apart from built-in channels like chat and email, your organization can integrate custom messaging channels like Direct Line.
 With the custom messaging channel capability, you can:

 - Bring in the channels your customers already use so that you can engage with them in familiar ways.
 - Integrate line-of-business or in-house channels that are specific to your organization.